 At one point, I was studying tons of scales in various positions which, though I found it useful at a later stage, wasn’t what I really needed back then.
 I was learning all those scales but didn’t have a clue on how to use them when it mattered.

-I was spending so much time practising, yet when I tried to play along with other musicians, no ideas would come up.
+I was spending so much time practicing, yet when I tried to play along with other musicians, no ideas would come up.
 It was so frustrating that at a point I was considering giving up.

 Thankfully, instead of giving up, I learnt more.
 I took lessons on the other pieces of the puzzle, until things started to make sense.

-And when I started making sense out of what I was doing, practise started getting fun.
+And when I started making sense out of what I was doing, practice started getting fun.
 I wasn’t just learning various concepts and techniques for the sake of learning new things – I was understanding the meaning behind them and, above all, how to use them.

 We live in an age where most of the information we need is at the tip of our fingers.
 It’s an amazing time to live in but information isn’t that useful unless it is organised and correctly applied.